Occupational Therapy Program Admission

 - Separate application to the City University of New York is required.
 Students who do not currently attend York College must also complete and provide proof of completion of the CUNY Undergraduate Transfer Application for Admission to York College.
 Visit www.cuny.edu/undergraduate for information or to apply online.

-- Completion of 56-60 college credits A minimum grade of C is required to transfer credits from non CUNY colleges.
+- Completion of 60 college credits (including pre-requisites for the OT program).
+A minimum grade of C is required to transfer credits from non CUNY colleges.

 - Updated Resume

-- Completion and documentation (using form provided) of 50 hours of volunteer work under an OTR/L in an Occupational Therapy setting
+- Using the form provided in the admission packet, document completion of 50 hours of volunteer work under an OTR/L in an Occupational Therapy setting.

-- Official transcripts (hardcopy) from ALL college schools attended.
-Current York students must print out unofficial transcripts from CUNYfirst and include it in your application.
+- Official transcripts in hardcopy, from ALL colleges attended must be submitted with the OT Admissions packet.
+Current York students must print out unofficial transcripts from CUNYfirst and include it in the application packet.

 Approval by the Occupational Therapy Screening and Selection Committee is required.
 This Committee bases its recommendations on the following criteria:

-- Completed Department of Occupational Therapy application and two reference letters
+- Completed Department of Occupational Therapy application packets

-- Successful completion of prerequesite courses (grade of C or above)
+- Successful completion of prerequisite courses (grade of C or above) and core courses

 Candidates must keep in mind the competitive nature of the admissions process.
 Completion of required courses and initial eligibility to be screened does not guarantee admission into the program.

-NOTE: Please be aware that a felony conviction may preclude an individual from taking the certifying examination and obtaining a state license to practice.
+NOTE: Please be aware that a felony conviction and/or the inability to pass a background check may preclude an individual from being placed at fieldwork sites, compromise ability to complete the program, take the National Certification Board of Occupational Therapy (NBCOT) examination and/or obtain a state license to practice.

 - There is no advanced standing in the program regardless of qualifications or experience of the applicant.
 All candidates must complete the entire course of study.

-- Applicants are not considered accepted into the program until they receive a letter of acceptance from the Program Director/Chair of the Department of Occupational Therapy.
+- Applicants are not considered accepted into the program until they receive a letter of acceptance from the Program Director and or Chair of the Department of Occupational Therapy.